These guidelines are intended to help keep us safe and healthy and to follow current federal, state, and public health guidelines.

 Taylor University will comply with all relevant State of Indiana social distancing guidelines.

-Taylor University will comply with all relevant State of Indiana guidelines and require the use of masks.
+Taylor University will comply with all relevant State of Indiana and Grant County guidelines and require the use of masks.

 - All students, employees, and visitors are required to wear masks, except in the following situations:

 - When socially distanced outdoors.

 - Individuals working in a private office, or in socially distanced spaces.

 - Face-to-face meetings where social distancing can be maintained.